NilCoalescing/djangochannelsrestframework/docs/examples/observer_model_instance.rst

     }
     */

-2. Changing the model instance in from the shell will fire the subscription event.
+2. Changing the model instance from the shell will fire the subscription event.

 .. code-block:: python